pictoune/pictoune.github.io/configure-ankilingoflash.md

 # Configuring AnkiLingoFlash

-After installing Anki-Connect and AwesomeTTS, it's important to configure AnkiLingoFlash to suit your learning needs.
+After installing Anki-Connect and AwesomeTTS, you need to configure AnkiLingoFlash to choose how you'll use the extension.
 Here's how to do it:

 1. Click on the AnkiLingoFlash icon in your browser toolbar to open the extension popup.